 Beginning on January 1, 2018, New York employers will have to provide paid family leave to their employees.
-With less than 3 months to go, the law is already in effect in many ways and employers are strongly urged to take steps now to ensure that they are ready to roll come January 1st.
-This post provides an overview for employers to better understand their obligations under New York’s new Paid Family Leave law (PFL) and its accompanying regulations (which are available here and here) including implementing new policies and administering claims.
+This post provides a comprehensive overview for employers to better understand their obligations under New York’s new Paid Family Leave law (PFL) and its accompanying regulations (which are available here and here), including implementing new policies and administering claims.

 - Please remind me, what does this law do again?

 Beginning January 1, 2018, PFL will provide, when fully implemented, employees in the state of New York with up to 12 weeks of job-protected paid family leave to:

 - care for a family member (including a child, parent, grandparent, grandchild, spouse or domestic partner) with a serious health condition;

 - bond with the employee’s newborn or newly-placed adoptive or foster child during the first 12 months following birth or placement; or